aleixv/ai-shopping-cart/README.md

 2. Navigate to the project directory.
 3. Run the application using the command: `./gradlew bootRun`

+## How to Run with Docker

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Build the Docker image: `docker build -t ai-shopping-cart .`
+4. Run the Docker container: `docker run -p 8080:8080 ai-shopping-cart`

 The project structure is organized as follows:

 -   `src/main/java/com/example/ai_shopping_cart/domain`: Contains the domain entities, value objects, and domain services.